 - Levodopa and benserazide can impair your ability to do tasks such as driving or using machines.
 Alcohol makes this worse.
-Discuss your risk with your health professional.
-See Are you safe to drive? - Eating a lot of protein may affect how well levodopa and benserazide works for you.
-Talk to your health professional about the best way for you to take levodopa and benserazide in relation to food.
+Discuss your risk with your health professional. (search NZTA Are you safe to drive?) - Eating a lot of protein may affect how well levodopa and benserazide works for you.
+Talk to your health professional about the best way for you to take levodopa and benserazide in relation to food. - Do not stop taking levodopa and benserazide suddenly without talking to your doctor first.
+Your doctor may reduce the dose gradually.